bferrarini/FloppyNet_TRO/FloppyNet_TRO/readme.md

 params['model_save_dir'] = model_save_dir
 params['out_layer'] = 'pool5'
 ```
-Change them accardingly with you needs.
+Change them accordingly with your needs.
-You can either set a path or definiing/chenging the data presets in *dataset_presets.py* (the **D** you can see in the sample code above).
+You can either set a path or define/change the data presets in *dataset_presets.py* (the **D** you can see in the sample code above).